cypherpunk-academy/2064/en/020_2021_Different strategies.md

 You look for it everywhere.
 You think you are gone crazy.
 And then two days later it's suddenly there again.
-That is the good old moral decomposition.
+That is the good old zersetzung, moral decomposition.
 My uncle was with the Stasi.
 They have achieved quite a lot in that direction with their limited means.
 The whole country was scared.